 Larynx.
 Pain when swallowing or ear pain.

 Paranasal sinuses and nasal cavity.
 Sinuses that are blocked and do not clear; chronic sinus infections that do not respond to treatment with antibiotics; bleeding through the nose; frequent headaches, swelling or other trouble with the eyes; pain in the upper teeth; or problems with dentures.

 Salivary glands.
 Swelling under the chin or around the jawbone, numbness or paralysis of the muscles in the face, or pain in the face, the chin, or the neck that does not go away.

 How common are head and neck cancers?

-Head and neck cancers account for approximately 3 percent of all cancers in the United States (29).
-These cancers are nearly twice as common among men as they are among women (30).
+Head and neck cancers account for approximately 4% of all cancers in the United States (28).
+These cancers are more than twice as common among men as they are among women (29).
 Head and neck cancers are also diagnosed more often among people over age 50 than they are among younger people.

 How can I reduce my risk of developing head and neck cancers?

 People who are at risk of head and neck cancers―particularly those who use tobacco―should talk with their doctor about ways that they may be able to reduce their risk.
 They should also discuss with their doctor how often to have checkups.
 In addition, ongoing clinical trials are testing the effectiveness of various medications in preventing head and neck cancers in people who have a high risk of developing these diseases.
 A list of these trials can be found at the link below.

 Information specialists from NCI’s Cancer Information Service (CIS) can also help people find clinical trials for the prevention of head and neck cancers.
 The CIS can be reached at 1–800–4–CANCER (1–800–422–6237) or by chatting with a cancer information specialist online through LiveHelp.